titpetric/dotfiles/README.md

 This is meant for local/ssh use for exclusive use machines.
 The ssh agent will only start once and will be reused for future sessions.

+You should edit the `/etc/sudoers` file to enable carrying the git and ssh into root.
+This way you can use `git clone` etc.